rahulprajap/text-to-speech-convertor-app/README.md

 # 🎤 Voice Generator - Text to Speech Web Application

 A modern, responsive web application that converts text to speech using the browser's built-in Web Speech API.
-Built with React (frontend) and Node.js/Express (backend).
+Built with React (frontend only - no backend required!).

 ## ✨ Features